jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   - The patient can avoid naps or bedtime within 2 hours of dose.
 ]

-= How to give a daily dose
+= How to give a daily dose, once it's safe

-After checking that it is safe to give the dose:

 #enum(
-  spacing: 1.2em,
+  spacing: 1em,
-  [Optional: consider AH first 1 hour beforehand.
-This is purely for symptom relief and is not mandatory], [Prepare the daily dose.
-Doses should be given around 22-26h apart, ideally at same time of day.], [Give the dose with a meal or light snack!
-To improve the taste, we suggest mixing it with a strongly flavoured food.], [If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.], )
+  [*Optional*: consider giving a non-drowsy antihistamine 1 hour before the dose.
+This is purely for symptom relief and is not mandatory], [*Prepare the daily dose*.
+Doses should be given around 22-26 hours apart, ideally at same time of day.], [*TIP*: if you are a very messy eater or have chapped lips, consider Vaseline around the lips/mouth first], [*Give the dose with a meal or light snack*!
+To improve the taste, we suggest mixing it with a strongly flavoured food.], [*Space out doses*.
+If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.], )

 #pagebreak()